 Applying for Medical Internship

-Medical internship is considered to be a minimum requirement to be eligible and qualify for a general license in medicine.
-During a student’s last year in medical school, he or she is anticipated to process his application for postgraduate internship.
+A medical internship is considered to be a minimum requirement to be eligible and qualify for a general license in medicine.
+During a student’s last year in medical school, he or she is anticipated to process his application for a postgraduate internship.

 In the United States, medical internships are linked to residency programs where students will be working under the direct supervision of licensed and established medical practitioners.
-Medical internship is the ideal time for medical students to pursue a hands-on approach in learning and actually practice medicine to supplement the theoretical background provided by academic institutions.
+A medical internship is an ideal time for medical students to pursue a hands-on approach in learning and actually practice medicine to supplement the theoretical background provided by academic institutions.
 During their residency, medical interns will acquire the necessary experience and skills to specialize in their preferred medical field.

 Requirements for Residency Application

-Before you can apply for a medical internship, there are a list of requirements that need to be accomplished.
+Before you can apply for a medical internship, there is a list of requirements that need to be accomplished.
 It is important to remember that various medical institutions may have different requirements.